Timo6/vdrift-frameworks/ReadMe.md

-A Xcode project that builds [VDrift's][1] required dependancies as native OS X frameworks.
+A Xcode project that builds [VDrift's][1] required dependancies as native macOS frameworks.
 For instructions about VDrift itself visit the [wiki][2].
 Released under the [GNU General Public License (GPL) v3][3].